Skip to content

 extends fun depth(self: Slice): Int;

 Computes and returns the Int depth of the Slice.
-Produces 00 if the Slice has no references, otherwise 11 plus the maximum of the depths of the referenced cells.
+Produces 00 if the Slice has no references.
+Otherwise, it returns 11 plus the maximum of the depths of the referenced cells.

 Usage example: